Annular tear treatment — the range of options for relief.

 - Transcutaneous electrical nerve stimulation treatment

 In most cases, a patient is able to achieve sufficient relief through a targeted regimen of non-surgical treatments over the course of several weeks.
-However, if the pain is unresponsive to conservative treatment, a spine specialist may recommend more advanced options, including spine surgery , to alleviate the lingering discomfort.
+However, if the pain is unresponsive to conservative treatment, a spine specialist could recommend more advanced options, including spine surgery, to alleviate the lingering discomfort.

-If you are unable to find relief through conservative therapy, contact Laser Spine Institute to learn about our innovative, minimally invasive surgical procedures as alternatives to open-spine surgery.
-Rather than undergo a highly invasive procedure that requires months of rehabilitation, consider the benefits of our effective outpatient procedures.
-Call today for more information on annular tear treatment and to schedule an initial consultation and a complimentary review of your MRI or CT scan.
-It is often possible to recover spinal health without open-spine surgery.
+If you are unable to find relief through conservative therapy, contact Laser Spine Institute to learn about our innovative, minimally invasive surgical procedures as alternatives to open spine surgery.
+Rather than undergo a highly invasive open back surgery that requires months of rehabilitation, consider the benefits of our effective outpatient procedures.
+Call today for more information on annular tear treatment, to schedule a complimentary initial consultation, or to request a free review of your MRI or CT scan.
+It is often possible to find relief from neck and back pain without open spine surgery.